OasisLMF/ODS_OpenExposureData/OpenExposureData/Liability/ReadMe.md

 As interest and adoption increases, the likely next steps for this standard will be to develop the schema to include more required data fields specific to each sub-class through collaboration of small working groups and on-going feedback.
 This work will also include expanding the scope of the taxonomy to those classes currently not supported and driven by demand, such as motor and aviation.

+Any feedback and suggestions for updates should be submitted via the 'issues' here (https://github.com/OasisLMF/OpenDataStandards/issues) which will then be reviewed by the Technical Working Group (TWG).

 &nbsp;

 ### Governance